Have you ever wondered why it is hotter in August than June when the sun was closer and the days were longest?

 There are more great ideas for maintaining balance all summer from the wise ones at Blue Lotus Ayurveda.
 However, if you are feeling severely overheated or depleted, please seek a personal Ayurvedic consultation, or medical advice.
 Over-heating can be serious.

 By keeping your cool, you can really enjoy your summer, which is after all, designed for your enjoyment.
-Let us know how we can support your cool.
+Let me know how I can support your cool.